The Conversations Clinicians Avoid — and Why They Matter

 Neurodiversity-affirming clinicians

-Clinicians seeking deeper understanding of autism, masking, and identity
+Helping professionals seeking a deeper understanding of autism, masking, identity, and neurodiversity-affirming care

-You do not need to be an autism expert.
-Curiosity, openness, and willingness to learn are enough.
+You don't need to be an autism expert or have all the answers.
+Curiosity, openness, and a willingness to learn alongside others are enough.

 Come as you are.